SheriffAbdullah/genetic-turf-finder/README.md

 Haversine distance is used to calculate distance between 2 points on the Earth's surface taking into account the curvature.
 This is more accurate opposed to regular euclidean distance, since we are dealing with geographic locations.
 This can be replaced with ground-truth travel distance, and extra variables like the traffic, time taken, and so on can be accounted for.

 ## Weighted Users
 To prioritise the distance travelled by a certain user, in our optimization strategy, a priority user is given a weight of 1, while other users are assigned a weight of 0.5.
 This weighting influences the genetic algorithm to favor solutions that are closer to the priority user.
-I personally don't think this would make life easier, but it exists just to show that user-specific preferences can be implemented into the algorithm.
+This feature showcases the flexibility of the algorithm.

 ## Potential Work Areas
 - **Distance metric**